HCI APT Coronagraphic Sequence Examples

 These observations have already been added to the APT MIRI example.
 After loading the example into APT, select the Observations folder in the left tree menu to see the filled out template information in the active GUI window, as shown in Figure 1.
 Note the template panels labeled Target Acquisition Parameters, Coron Parameters, and PSF Reference Observations, which will be further described below.

 The appearance of the APT GUI for a simple MIRI coronagraphic sequence.
-In the tree editor at left, observations 1 and 2 are both on the science target, and observation 3 is of the PSF reference star.
+In the tree editor at left, observations 1 and 2 are both on the science target, and observation 3 is the background observations 1.
+Observation 4 is the background for the PSF reference star in observation 6.
 In the active GUI window, one sees template sections for the target acquisition, the coronagraphic exposure specifications, and the PSF reference star assignment section.
+Warning flags are due to not having input the ETC ID number, which was not computed for this example.

 Special requirements